slaclab/sdf-docs/GettingStarted.md

 To ensure long-term consistency, the [S3DF directory structure](storage.md) features immutable paths that are independent of the underlying file system organization and technology.

 ## Software

-- The [software](software.md) available within S3DF plays a crucial role and encompasses a broad scope.
-Whenever feasible, S3DF prioritizes the use of pre-built, packaged software, such as RPMs from reputable repositories.

 - In addition, S3DF utilizes Lmod to manage software packages installed through alternative methods.
 Through Lmod, S3DF provides support for a select number of software packages that are widely utilized by the SLAC communities.

 - S3DF encourages experts outside of the SCS to leverage Lmod for providing, supporting, maintaining, and sharing the software tools they develop.